adnguyen/2016_Protein_stability_evolution/README.md

 # 2016_Protein_stability_evolution
+##Author: Andrew Nguyen; PhD Candidate at the University of Vermont (https://adnguyen.github.io/)
+##Date initiated 20160321
+##This work was supported by the National Science Foundation, Division of
+Environmental Biology (1136644)
+##This work is in collaboration with VGN proteomics facility: https://vgn.uvm.edu/proteomics

 #Objectives
 This project is interested in elucidating the adaptive shifts in protein stability across the whole proteome between ant species that occupy different thermal regimes.
 We couple unfolding experiments, by temperature treating whole ant lysates and ultracentrifugation with TMT labeling for LC-MS/MS to quantify protein stability.(For TMT details, see https://www.thermofisher.com/us/en/home/life-science/protein-biology/protein-mass-spectrometry-analysis/protein-quantitation-mass-spectrometry/tandem-mass-tag-systems.html).
 The TMT labeling and unfolding experiment can be found in the protocols.
 This github repository will serve as a reference so that our approaches, experiments, and analyses are all reproducible.